dstreefkerk/dstreefkerk.github.io/_posts/2025-06-30-powershell-scripting-best-practices.md

 Below is a concise checklist of key best practices, categorised by priority:

 * **Critical:**

   1. **Comment-Based Help & Metadata:** Include Synopsis, Description, Parameter info, and Examples in every script/function for clarity.
-  2. **Param Block with Validation:** Use a `param()` block with `[CmdletBinding()]` and appropriate validation attributes (e.g. ValidateSet, Mandatory) instead of relying on prompts or defaults.
+  2. **Param Block with Validation:** Use a `param()` block with `[CmdletBinding()]` and appropriate validation attributes (e.g. ValidateSet with IgnoreCase, Mandatory) instead of relying on prompts or defaults.
   3. **Approved Verb-Noun Naming:** Name scripts/functions with approved verbs and singular nouns (e.g. `Get-Item`, `New-Report`), to align with PowerShell standards and avoid import warnings.
+  4. **Consistent Naming Conventions:** Use Pascal Case for functions, parameters, properties; camelCase for local variables.
-  4. **Output Objects Not Text:** Always output structured objects to the pipeline, not formatted text or host-only output, enabling downstream processing and reuse.
+  5. **Output Objects Not Text:** Always output structured objects to the pipeline, not formatted text or host-only output, enabling downstream processing and reuse.
-  5. **Error Handling with Try/Catch:** Wrap risky operations in try/catch blocks and handle errors gracefully; use `-ErrorAction Stop` on cmdlets to catch non-terminating errors.
+  6. **Error Handling with Try/Catch/Finally:** Wrap risky operations in try/catch blocks and handle errors gracefully; use `-ErrorAction Stop` on cmdlets to catch non-terminating errors; always clean up in finally blocks.
-  6. **No Plaintext Secrets:** Never hardcode passwords or secrets; use `PSCredential` objects or vault/secure store solutions to handle sensitive data.
+  7. **No Plaintext Secrets:** Never hardcode passwords or secrets; use `PSCredential` objects with proper [Credential()] attribute pattern, or vault/secure store solutions to handle sensitive data.
-  7. **Avoid Invoke-Expression & Injection:** Do not use `Invoke-Expression` with untrusted input or construct commands from strings – this is a major security risk.
+  8. **Avoid Invoke-Expression & Injection:** Do not use `Invoke-Expression` with untrusted input or construct commands from strings – this is a major security risk.
+  9. **Replace Deprecated Cmdlets:** Use Get-WinEvent instead of Get-EventLog, Get-CimInstance instead of Get-WmiObject.
+  10. **Filter at Source:** Always filter data at the source (server-side) rather than in PowerShell pipelines for performance.

+* **Recommended:**

-  8. **SupportsShouldProcess for Changes:** Implement `SupportsShouldProcess` (WhatIf/Confirm) for any action that changes system state (files, settings, user accounts, etc.).
+  11. **SupportsShouldProcess for Changes:** Implement `SupportsShouldProcess` (WhatIf/Confirm) for any action that changes system state (files, settings, user accounts, etc.).
-  9. **Scope and Strict Mode:** Use `Set-StrictMode -Latest` to catch undefined variables; avoid global state and ensure variables are properly scoped to prevent side effects.
+  12. **Scope and Strict Mode:** Use `Set-StrictMode -Latest` to catch undefined variables; avoid global state and ensure variables are properly scoped to prevent side effects.
+  13. **Use Native Cmdlets:** Always check for existing PowerShell functionality before writing custom code (date parsing, path operations, data manipulation).
-  10. **Logging and Audit:** Log important actions and errors (via verbose, warning, or error streams) and/or use transcripts.
+  14. **Logging and Audit:** Log important actions and errors (via verbose, warning, or error streams) and/or use transcripts.
 Ensure actions in security scripts are auditable (who ran, what was changed).

-* **Recommended:**

-  11. **Use Source Control & Versioning:** Store scripts in source control (git), use semantic versioning and update version/tags on changes for traceability.
+  15. **Use Source Control & Versioning:** Store scripts in source control (git), use semantic versioning and update version/tags on changes for traceability.
 Include version info in script comments or module manifest.
+Save as UTF-8 without BOM.
-  12. **PSScriptAnalyzer Clean:** Run PSScriptAnalyzer and address warnings (e.g. avoid aliases, empty catches, use singular nouns, etc.) to keep code quality high.
+  16. **PSScriptAnalyzer Clean:** Run PSScriptAnalyzer and address warnings (e.g. avoid aliases, empty catches, use singular nouns, etc.) to keep code quality high.
-  13. **Module-ise for Reuse:** Package related functions into modules with manifests (psd1) specifying Author, Version, etc., and import as needed.
+  17. **Module-ise for Reuse:** Package related functions into modules with manifests (psd1) specifying Author, Version, etc., and import as needed.
 Use `#Requires -Modules X` in scripts to ensure dependencies are present.
+  18. **Proper Parameter Types:** Use unsigned integers for counts, proper credential patterns, never use `= $false` on switch parameters.
+  19. **Performance-Aware Looping:** Choose foreach statement for known collections (fast), ForEach-Object for streaming/pipeline scenarios (memory efficient).
-  14. **Retry Logic for Transients:** Implement retry with exponential backoff for transient failures (like network glitches) and distinguish those from permanent errors to improve resilience.
+  20. **Retry Logic for Transients:** Implement retry with exponential backoff for transient failures (like network glitches) and distinguish those from permanent errors to improve resilience.

+* **Good to Have:**

+  21. **Line Length and Indentation:** Keep lines under 115-120 characters, use 4 spaces for indentation (not tabs).
-  15. **Use Verbose/Debug for Messaging:** Utilise `Write-Verbose` for runtime messages and `Write-Debug` for internal state info, instead of `Write-Host`.
+  22. **Use Verbose/Debug for Messaging:** Utilise `Write-Verbose` for runtime messages and `Write-Debug` for internal state info, instead of `Write-Host`.
 This allows users to turn on/off these messages with `-Verbose` or `-Debug`.
-  16. **PowerShell 7 Compatibility:** Write scripts compatible with PS7 when possible – avoid Windows-only APIs or guard them with `$IsWindows`.
+  23. **PowerShell 7 Compatibility:** Write scripts compatible with PS7 when possible – avoid Windows-only APIs or guard them with `$IsWindows`.
 Use cross-platform alternatives (e.g. `Get-CimInstance` vs `Get-WmiObject`) for portability.
-  17. **ConfirmImpact and Force:** For destructive actions, assign an appropriate `ConfirmImpact` level and consider adding a `-Force` switch to bypass confirmations in non-interactive scenarios.
+  24. **ConfirmImpact and Force:** For destructive actions, assign an appropriate `ConfirmImpact` level and consider adding a `-Force` switch to bypass confirmations in non-interactive scenarios.
-  18. **Test Path and Inputs:** Validate files, paths, and other inputs early (e.g. use `Test-Path` in a ValidateScript or in code) to fail fast with clear error if something is amiss (like missing file or lack of access).
+  25. **Test Path and Inputs:** Validate files, paths, and other inputs early (e.g. use `Test-Path` in a ValidateScript or in code) to fail fast with clear error if something is amiss (like missing file or lack of access).
-  19. **Comments for Intent:** Include brief comments explaining complex logic or important decisions/trade-offs in code.
+  26. **Comments for Intent:** Include brief comments explaining complex logic or important decisions/trade-offs in code.
 Avoid obvious comments; focus on intent and rationale behind code segments.
-  20. **Use Proper Types:** Strongly type parameters and variables when possible (e.g., `[int]$Count`, `[DateTime]$Start`) to catch type conversion issues early.
+  27. **Use Proper Types:** Strongly type parameters and variables when possible (e.g., `[int]$Count`, `[DateTime]$Start`) to catch type conversion issues early.
 Use `[switch]` for boolean flags instead of `[bool]` for more idiomatic usage.

-* **Good to Have:**

-  21. **Region Tags for Organisation:** Use `#region` to collapse sections in editors (e.g. "#region Functions", "#region Main") – helps navigate larger scripts without affecting execution.
+  28. **Region Tags for Organisation:** Use `#region` to collapse sections in editors (e.g. "#region Functions", "#region Main") – helps navigate larger scripts without affecting execution.
-  22. **Splatting for Long Parameters:** Use splatting (`@params`) to pass parameters for better readability especially when calling commands with many parameters or forwarding parameters.
+  29. **Splatting for Long Parameters:** Use splatting (`@params`) to pass parameters for better readability especially when calling commands with many parameters or forwarding parameters.
-  23. **Default Parameter Sets:** When using parameter sets, define `DefaultParameterSetName` in `CmdletBinding` to avoid ambiguity.
+  30. **Default Parameter Sets:** When using parameter sets, define `DefaultParameterSetName` in `CmdletBinding` to avoid ambiguity.
 This enhances user experience and prevents confusing errors.
-  24. **Format Output (Advanced):** If creating custom object types, provide a format.ps1xml in modules for pretty default formatting rather than formatting in the script.
-Also consider a Types.ps1xml for custom type accelerators or methods (for advanced tooling scenarios).
-  25. **Pipeline Efficiency:** Where appropriate, make functions pipeline-aware (process input objects one at a time using `process{}`) so they can be part of larger pipelines efficiently.
-  26. **Transcripts in Scheduled Runs:** If running as a scheduled task or CI job, consider auto-starting a transcript to capture output for troubleshooting.
-  27. **Graceful Stop/Exit:** Handle user cancellations or stop requests (`CTRL+C` or `$host.UI.RawUI.ReadKey()`) if applicable, and cleanup (e.g., remove temp files) if script is interrupted.
-Honour `$Stopping` in loops (for long-running scripts, check `$PSCmdlet.ShouldExitCurrentIteration` or simply `$Stopping` to break out if PowerShell is trying to stop the script).
-  28. **Documentation for Dependencies:** In script/module documentation, list any external requirements (modules, software, permissions).
-E.g., "Requires Azure Az module v5+" or "User running must have local admin rights".
-  29. **No Empty Catch or Finally:** Every `catch` should handle or log the error; every `finally` should be for cleanup, not logic.
-Empty catches make debugging hard.
-  30. **Editor and Environment:** Use Visual Studio Code with the PowerShell extension (and PowerShell Preview extension for latest features) for script development.
-This provides IntelliSense, inline PSScriptAnalyzer feedback, and an integrated debugger.
-(Good practice to mention, though not code-specific.)

 ## 📋 PowerShell Scripting Best Practices Cheat Sheet

 **Structure & Style:**

 * **Template:** Always start with `#requires` (version, modules) and `<# .SYNOPSIS/.DESCRIPTION #>` help.
 Then `param(...)` with `[CmdletBinding()]`. **Script files:** Use linear execution after param block. **Functions:** Use `Begin/Process/End` blocks for pipeline functions.
 Keep functions short and focused.
+* **Naming:** Use Pascal Case for functions, parameters, properties; camelCase for local variables.
+Keep lines under 115-120 chars, use 4-space indents.
 * **String Formatting:** Use `"Variable is $var"` for simple cases.
 Use `"Complex: $($obj.Property)"` for expressions.
 Use `"Template {0} with {1}" -f $val1, $val2` for structured formatting. **Avoid** `+` concatenation and parsing-error patterns like `"($($var)ms)"`.
 * **Consistency:** Use 4 spaces for indent.
 Use PascalCase for Names (Cmdlets, Params), lowercase for keywords (`if`, `foreach`), UPPERCASE for help tags in comments.
 Consistent naming and layout across scripts.
 * **Strict Mode:** Enable strict mode (`Set-StrictMode -Version Latest`) to catch undefined vars and subtle bugs early.